pbarber/map-creator-app/README.md

 If you are happy with the map as it is displayed on the screen, you can use screengrab to take an image of the map and then crop it appropriately.

-If you would like to make further changes to the map, you can export the map as an SVG.
-If you want to make further adjustments to downloaded maps, [Inkscape](https://inkscape.org/) is recommended.
+If you would like to make further changes to the map, you can export the map as an SVG using the 'Download Image' button in Settings.
+If you want to make further adjustments to downloaded SVG files, [Inkscape](https://inkscape.org/) is recommended.
 This will allow you to change fonts, apply additional styling and adjust the position of labels.

 ### Adding a GB tetrad grid